-The Texas and Florida campuses have a Student Support Center to provide confidential, individual, and group counseling for people experiencing personal, developmental, or psychological concerns related to their educational progress and personal growth.
+The Florida campus has a Student Support Center to provide confidential, individual, and group counseling for people experiencing personal, developmental, or psychological concerns related to their educational progress and personal growth.
 Referrals to outside services are provided when necessary.

-All freshman students are required to register and to participate in a two-semester foundations (FDN) course.
-This on-campus instruction course is called First Year Seminar I and First Year Seminar II; they are part of the curriculum for all incoming freshmen.
+All first-year students are required to register and to participate in a two-semester foundations (FDN) course.
+This on-campus instruction course is called First Year Seminar I and First Year Seminar II; they are part of the curriculum for all incoming students.

-Orientation sessions are scheduled throughout the summer and immediately prior to the fall semester on the three campuses.
-FDN 1100 continues during fall semester for all freshmen students.
-Students are provided additional information on the University environment and holistic factors that aid in their success to include problem solving, communication, and critical thinking components.
+Orientation sessions are scheduled throughout the summer and immediately prior to the fall semester.
+FDN 1100 continues during fall semester for all freshman students.
+Students receive additional information on the University environment and holistic factors that aid in their success to include problem solving, communication, and critical thinking components.